 Did you know….turkeys and chickens have 2 spots on their back with the most tender and flavourful (in my humble opinion) dark meat?
 They hide in an indent in the bone, in the lower part near the thigh and are called the oyster.
 I sneak one before anyone else gets it, usually during carving.
 I probably shouldn’t have given that secret away.

-I could write the recipe for Turkey Noodle Soup like my grandmother did for her butter tarts.
-Some of this, a bit of that.
+My grandmother’s recipes were written like this: some of this, a bit of that.
 But I’ll try to be a little more specific.